kubeshop/testkube-docs/docs/articles/install/standalone-agent.md

 Another important point is [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).
 It is not compulsory to deploy it into your cluster, but it helps you dynamically manage your DNS records via k8s resources.

 And last, but not least - install the Testkube CLI.
-You can download a binary file from our [installation](./install-cli) page.
+You can download a binary file from our [installation][install-cli] page.
 For how to deploy Testkube to your cluster with all the necessary changes, please see the next section.

 :::caution